logaan/lists-of-things/README.md

 3. Run `make server` and `make datomic`
 4. A browser window should appear showing lists of things.

+In production you should set the PORT and HOST environment variables

 ## Roadmap

 Replaces reminders